summer program faqs

 What health and safety precautions is Summer at Parker taking?

 Parker’s top priority is the health, safety, and well-being of our students, faculty, and staff.
-The implementation of a combination of increased health and safety strategies allow us to remain on campus.
+The implementation of a combination of increased health and safety strategies allows us to remain on campus - we call it, “Parker F.I.R.S.T.”

-Summer at Parker 2021 is designed to maintain student grouping.
-A grouping is a small group of students who remain together throughout the school day.
-Minimizing crossover among students limits the potential for virus communal spread.
+Summer at Parker is designed to maintain stable groupings.
+As practicable, this small group of students will remain together throughout the school day, minimizing crossover among students which limits the potential for viral communal spread.
+Students will remain with their group for the duration of the day/course to the greatest extent possible.

 If public health conditions change, will Summer at Parker make course adjustments?